 1. Buffer Space

-One of the easiest tips to implement is making sure you have buffer space both in front of and behind your screen.
-Allowing the screen to touch the wall or any firm surface may cause safety issues that buffer space will easily help you avoid.
 Start by making sure you have the impact screen itself 12-16 inches in front of any surface.
-Additionally, if you are standing a minimum of 15 feet away from the screen when you swing, then you are off to a great start in reducing bounce back.
+Additionally, if you are standing a minimum of 10 feet away from the screen when you swing, then you are off to a great start in reducing bounce back.

 2. Proper Screen Installation